Quadrifolium/TFinMedia/en-GB/20130604 渝报(Yuzhou City Life).md

 No matter they sang well or it's a hype, the MV was indeed popular.

 Netizens even called them "cutest zheng tai"(正太, means cute pre-adolescent boys, derived from Japanese word "shota", but differs from its English meanings).
-Their Weibo account have tens of thousands of followers, they had been invited by TV programmes, and some celebrities had forwarded their coverings.
+Their Weibo account have tens of thousands of followers, they had been invited by TV programmes, and some celebrities had reposted their coverings.
 They are like rising child stars.

 Actually, WANG Jun-kai and WANG Yuan's popular is not a coincidence.